-Bill is a regular contributor to Mark Radcliffe's Radio 1 show, Radio 4's Loose Ends and wrote and performed in three series of Alan's Big One FM with fellow comedian Alan Davies.
-He also took over the helm of regular team captain opposite Phill Jupitus on Never Mind the Buzzcocks.
+Bill Bailey is a regular contributor to various radio shows and wrote/performed in three series of Alan's Big One FM with fellow comedian Alan Davies.
+He was also a regular team captain opposite Phill Jupitus on the now defunct BBC pop music panel quiz show, Never Mind the Buzzcocks.

 In 2020, he was crowned winner of the BBC’s prime time show Strictly Come Dancing.